 "There are some limitations on what [a petitioner] can accomplish ... [through] service by publication."
 He or she can be awarded child custody, but the court will not award child support.
 The court will not transfer property when the missing spouse is served by publication.

 Alabama Service by Publication is described in Alabama Rules of Civil Procedure, Rule 4.

-Copyright Notice: These Alabama divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Alabama divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.